-Before you open a Store, you’ll need:
+Before you open an eBay Store, you’ll need:

-- An eBay seller account with an automatic payment method on file.
-Learn more about creating a seller account - opens in new window or tab
+- an eBay seller account with an automatic payment method on file (learn more about creating a seller account - opens in new window or tab)

 Visit the Seller Center to learn more about the benefits of setting up an eBay Store - opens in new window or tab.

 How to set up your eBay Store